whalito/Security-Assessment/README.md

-	Invoke-LinuxSSH		-  Run Bash script on multiple hosts simultaneously with Posh-SSH Invoke-WindowsWMI	-  Run PowerShell script on multiple hosts simultaneously with WMI Invoke-WindowsPS	-  Run PowerShell script on multiple hosts simultaneously with PSRemote Invoke-NetEnum		-  Mostly C# scripts from pingcastle (thx vletoux) Invoke-DomainEnum	-  Runs simple checks on the domain
+	Invoke-LinuxSSH		-  Run Bash script on multiple hosts simultaneously with Posh-SSH Invoke-WindowsWMI	-  Run PowerShell script on multiple hosts simultaneously with WMI Invoke-WindowsPS	-  Run PowerShell script on multiple hosts simultaneously with PSRemote Get-RemoteCertificates	-  Download all CA and Root Certificates from a remote host using OpenRemoteBaseKey Invoke-NetEnum		-  Mostly C# scripts from pingcastle (thx vletoux) Invoke-DomainEnum	-  Runs simple checks on the domain
 * Domain and Forest Trust